shanurwan/SQL-Budget-Tracker/README.md

 🔁 **Provide a fully reproducible system** that anyone can replicate, modify, or scale using just MySQL.

-💼 **Demonstrate practical SQL automation techniques** — including triggers, procedures, and event scheduling
+💼 **Practical beginner learning playground to master SQL automation techniques** — including triggers, procedures, and event scheduling

 🧠 **Help users gain financial clarity** by surfacing patterns, overspending habits, and monthly summaries in a structured, queryable format.